Get a Job

-- Citizenship: Your home country can be or not in treaty with the USA, which allows you to get types of visa.
+- Citizenship: Your home country may or may not be in treaty with the USA.
+If it is, you may get a very specific type of visa.

-- Graduation: If you have more than five years of experience OR an upper-secondary diploma, it might be easier for you.
+- Graduation: If you have more than five years of experience OR an upper-secondary diploma, it might be easier to get a visa.

 - Career: It depends on the company you are currently working for.
-Some companies may want to transfer you into the US.
+Some companies may want to transfer you to the US.